pearstopher/computers-sound-music/README.md

 I hadn't used `argparse` in Python yet so the first step of this program was reading their documentation and learning how to set up the arguments.
-This program can be run with any of six arguments which are described fully in the assignment handout and in the comments at the start of `aleatoricpy`.
+This program can be run with any of six arguments which are described fully in the assignment handout and in the comments at the start of `aleatoric.py`.
 Essentially, the program can be run as
 follows:

 ```bash